Pulsed radio emission from a Central Compact Object: Implications for the population of radio neutron stars

+\begin{addendum} \item [Acknowledgments] We thank Emma Carli for helpful discussions and Haichen Lin for producing the eROSITA X-ray image.
 This work was supported by the National Natural Science Foundation of China (NSFC; grant Nos.
 12588202, and 12103069), CAS project No. JZHKYPT-2021-06, and the National Key R\&D Program of China (2023YFE0110500).
+This work utilized data from MeerKAT, with data processing conducted primarily on the OzSTAR national facility at Swinburne University of Technology.
+The MeerKAT telescope is operated by the South African Radio Astronomy Observatory (SARAO), which is a facility of the National Research Foundation, an agency of the Department of Science and Innovation.
 D.L. is a New Cornerstone Investigator.
 E. G. is supported by the Doctor Foundation of Qingdao Binhai University (No. BJZA2025025).